agarciduenas/Fraud_Bot/README.md

 3. Type Lambda on the Services search box.
 4. In the resulting Services list, click Lambda this will open the AWS Lambda console.

-The corresponding code is located in the
+The corresponding code is located in the _chat_bot folder,

 ### For Credit Card Fraud Prediction Model: